 Tyson co-founded Uchi in 2003 as the restaurant’s Executive Chef.
 Before Uchi, he was a passionate student of the Japanese sushi tradition, training for more than 10 years in a variety of roles from dishwasher to head sushi chef in Tokyo, New York, and Austin, under two different sushi masters.
 Formative years were spent at Musashino, one of Austin’s top sushi restaurants, where he completed an intensive traditional apprenticeship under owner Takehiko Fuse.
 The two spent time in Japan, where Tyson experienced the food and gained technical skill.
 Fuse challenged him to learn the Japanese language, which helped Tyson learn more about the cuisine.
 He later trained at Bond Street, one of the busiest sushi restaurants in New York City.
 After Uchi opened in 2003, Tyson was recognized as one of Food and Wine Magazine’s Best New Chefs of 2005.
 In 2010, he opened Uchiko and in 2011, he celebrated the release of the Uchi Cookbook.
 Later that year, Tyson also received a James Beard Foundation Award for Best Chef: Southwest.
 When he isn’t at work, Tyson spends time with his wife and three children.
-He favorite restaurant in Austin not named Uchi or Uchiko is Josephine House, and ABC Kitchen in New York is his favorite spot outside of Austin.
+His favorite restaurant in Austin (not naming Uchi or Uchiko) is Josephine House.